 ```

 Doing this makes the histogram fit on the slide and also reveals the text that was hidden below.
+XXXX

 Incrementally Revealing Content

-When presenting, it’s often useful to only show a portion of the content on each slide at a time.
-Let’s say, for example, we know that when we’re presenting the first slide, we want to talk a bit about each penguin species.
-Rather than have all three species visible when we open this slide, it would be nice to have the names come up one at a time.
+When presenting, it’s often useful to show only a portion of the content on each slide at a time.
+Let’s say, for example, that when we’re presenting the first slide, we want to talk a bit about each penguin species.
+Rather than show all three species when we open this slide, it would be nice to have the names come up one at a time.

 We can do this using what xaringan calls incremental reveal.
-To use this feature, we put two dashes between any content we want to incrementally reveal.
-This code, for example, will let us show Adelie on the screen, then Adelie and Gentoo, then Adelie, Gentoo, and Chinstrap.
+To use this feature, place two dashes (--) between any content you want to display incrementally.
+This code, for example, will let us show Adelie on the screen, then Adelie and Gentoo, then Adelie, Gentoo, and Chinstrap:

 # Introduction